A message to Beaufort-Jasper Water & Sewer Authority (BJWSA) customers about Per and poly-fluorinated substances (PFAS) and "forever chemicals"

 PFAS can enter the environment from multiple sources and because they break down slowly, concentrations of PFAS can accumulate over time.
 PFAS can enter the water cycle in large quantities through legacy contamination of wells or rivers from chemical plants where PFAS are or were manufactured or from military facilities and airports that used firefighting foam.

-The Centers for Disease Control (CDC) and the U.S. EPA estimates that drinking water represents 20% of Americans exposure to PFAS chemicals with 80% of exposure coming from food and food packaging, cookware, cosmetics and other sources.
+The Centers for Disease Control (CDC) and the U.S. Environmental Protection Agency (EPA) estimates that drinking water represents 20% of Americans exposure to PFAS chemicals with 80% of exposure coming from food and food packaging, cookware, cosmetics and other sources.

 PFAS chemicals are measured in nanograms per liter (ng/L) or parts per trillion.
 As detection methods have improved, the minimum reporting level has decreased.